 It’s now ready to serve.
 A sprinkle of cayenne looks pretty and adds a little more piquante.
 Sweet paprika is also a nice finishing touch.

-SOS Free Version: Because lemon is a key flavor, this hollandaise adapts well to the SOS free way.
-You can hit with a little more lemon if need to bring up and brighten the flavor.
+SOS Free Version: Because lemon is a key flavor you can omit the salt making this hollandaise SOS free .
+If needed, you can hit with a little more lemon to bring up and brighten the flavor.